kerathy/Statement/README.md

 Don't pretend to be me to get any opportunities (including, but not limited to, job opportunities).
 In case someone is pretending to be me using those gmail accounts, xuxiaoyan152@gmail.com (the previous one, when I joined the marketing program), and xiaoyanxu726@gmail.com (the current one, after one month of the marketing program), a company called SynergisticIT is helping me find a job to get interview opportunities.
 I signed up for the marketing program on April 14th, which couldn't stop my unemployment days.
 The last date for exceeding the unemployment limit is June 4th.
 I have already applied for a U visa; however, that can't stop my unemployment days, and I am waiting for the receipt notice.
 I don't have any income now.
 I have to find another job as soon as possible, so if there are any openings, please feel free to contact me directly at xu05172022@gmail.com.
 I have to maintain my work authorization status in the United States; those gmail accounts are the ones the company created for me, and I can't access them.
 That means I can't see what they responded to the recruiter with.
 Therefore, I am not responsible for their behavior.
 I will list all the interview opportunities I got through their companies.
 I've only had a few HR calls and three interviews until now.
 If someone else is pretending to be me for interviews, that is not me.

-1. chuwaamerica - May 10th 1:00 pm pst   2.
-New York Life - May 24th 10:00 am pst - financial related position(The initial interview position is an engineering-related position.
+1. Chuwaamerica, May 10th, 1:00 p.m.
+PST

+2. New York Life, May 24th, 10:00 a.m.
+PST, financial-related position
+The initial interview position is an engineering-related position.
 That changed to a financial-related position in the interview process.
 The interviewer said that was a financial-related position.
-The last few digits of the Zoom meeting ID is 319734.)
-3. NTT Data - July 8th, 12:00 am pst(The original interview appointment is at 11:30 a.m.
-PST; the actual interview is delayed by 30 minutes.
-Meeting ID: 706 768 8543)
+The last few digits of the Zoom meeting ID are 319734.

+3. NTT Data, July 8th, 12:00 a.m.
+PST
+The original interview appointment time is 11:30 a.m.
+PST; the actual interview is delayed by 30 minutes; the meeting ID is 7067688543.

-I say my name in the interview process.
+I say my name during the interviews.

 I can't reach out to HR's original emails.
 Just in case of fraud.